FedeCappe95/libsocketz/README.md

  - fully accessible via C ++ constructs and
  - compatible with all major operating systems without the need for modifications.

-However, the library is still under development (alfa stage), for example, support for UDP connections has not yet been implemented.
+However, the library is still under development (alpha stage), for example, support for UDP connections has not yet been implemented.

-## Build on Linux/FreeBSD/Cygwin
+## Build on Linux / FreeBSD / Cygwin / Mac OS X
 There is a makefile! :D
 Just run *make* or *make start* to build the library.
 Use *make all* to build everything (example included).
 For a list of tested compilers and systems, see the appropriate paragraph (*Compatibility and tests*).